Articles

 Two customers ordered similar items.
 Their crates get swapped.
 Both are wrong

-An order was updated before cutoff but after you wrote the slip.
-You packed the old version
+An order was updated before cutoff but after the slip was written.
+The old version got packed

 A product was on the order but somehow didn't make it onto the packing list.
 It sits in the bakery while the van drives away